 In this section we will use $\mathbf D_{g,\mathbf a}^0$ to denote a \emph{na\"ive} extension of $\ctDiv_{g,\mathbf a}^0$ out of the compact-type locus, which is to say the moduli space of pre-stable marked curves with integral weights summing to zero.
 We will see momentarily that this definition is not suitable for defining an Abel--Jacobi map, and we correct it in Section~\ref{sec:log-aj}.

 The Abel--Jacobi map becomes indeterminate outside of the compact type locus.
 There are two sorts of problems that can occur.
-The first, and perhaps more familiar, is when a divisor of total degree zero degenerates so that the degree is not zero on every component, and this defect cannot be corrected because of the topology of the dual graph (see Figure~\ref{fig:degen1}).
+The first, and perhaps more familiar, is when a divisor of total degree zero degenerates so that the degree is not zero on every component, and this defect cannot be corrected because of the topology of the dual graph and the rates of smoothing of the nodes (see Figure~\ref{fig:degen1}).

-Twisting by one of the components will change the degree on each of the two components of the special fiber by an even number.
+If $u$ and $v$ are both unit multiples of the local parameter $t$, then the total space of the family is smooth, and twisting by one of the components will change the degree on each of the two components of the special fiber by an even number.
 If we assign odd weights $k$ and $-k$ to $p$ and $p'$ then, since the degree of $\mathcal O_{C_0}(k p - k p')$ is odd, no twist can achieve zero degree on both components.
 However, this is really a defect of $\Pic^0$ --- the line bundle with degree zero on the general fiber has no limit on the special fiber that has degree zero on both components --- and is not our concern in this paper.
-This defect is corrected by the logarithmic Picard group, whose study we will undertake elsewhere.
+This defect is corrected by the logarithmic Picard group~\cite{logpic1}.